hwanyonyi/IUproject/README.md

 - Access the Hue web user interface and run the same HQL query as before.
 You should see some data.

-Certainly, here's the content in point format for a README.md file:

 **Task 7: Send Email Notification Task**